The IVF Timeline: How Long Does it Take?

 2. Retrieval

-3. Embryology lab: fertilization, embryo development, and cryopreservation.
+3. Embryology lab: fertilization, embryo development, and cryopreservation

-In the case of frozen embryo transfer the IVF timeline extends by an average of 4-6 weeks.
+In the case of frozen embryo transfer, the IVF timeline extends by an average of 4–6 weeks.
 Here’s a breakdown.

-• Natural cycle or hormone replacement cycle: Depending on whether the FET is done in a natural cycle (tracking the woman’s natural ovulation) or a hormone replacement cycle (using estrogen and progesterone to prepare the lining), the preparation phase can take around 2 to 3 weeks.
+• Natural cycle or hormone replacement cycle: Depending on whether the FET is done in a

 Preparation for IVF: 30–90 Days Prior to Treatment